Region guideFrance · A Sommo region

 Burgundy Wine Region Guide

 Explore Burgundy, the spiritual home of Pinot Noir and Chardonnay.
-Learn about terroir, vineyard classifications, and why Burgundy wines are among the most sought-after in the world.
+Learn about terroir, vineyard classifications, and why Burgundy is so sought-after.

 Climate